deepset-ai/haystack/rfcs/0000-template.md

 Give us more background and explanation: Why do we need this feature?
 What use cases does it support?
 What's the expected outcome?

-Please focus on explaining the motivation so that if this RFC is not accepted, the motivation could be used to develop alternative solutions.
+Focus on explaining the motivation for this feature.
+We'd like to understand it, so that even if we don't accept this RFC, others can use the motivation to develop alternative solutions.
-Enumerate the constraints you are trying to solve without coupling them too closely to the solution you have in mind.

 # Detailed design